-Clubs may not use resources from the school for their organizations, including but not limited to the use of copy machines, paper, etc.
+Approved clubs may not use resources from the school for their organizations, including but not limited to the use of copy machines, paper, etc.

-Distribution of all literature from the club will be assigned to a table in the front hallway of the school for a period of thirty (30) days.
+Distribution of all literature from the approved club will be assigned to a table in the front hallway of the school for a period of thirty (30) days.
 Approval will be based on school policy.

-Student religious clubs accept students in grades 7 and 8 under their statutory rights and in grade 6 with a parental letter giving permission for their child to belong to the group.
+Approved student religious clubs may accept students in grades 7 and 8 under their statutory rights and in grade 6 with a parental letter giving permission for their child to belong to the group.
 School employees may not actively participate in club activities but are custodial monitors of the students to ensure the school policies are not violated and the school property not injured.
 The activities must be student-led and non-school persons may not control or regularly attend club meetings.